 - Versatile performance

-Like the WF-1000XM3, they’re versatile, relaying any musical genre you like.
+Like the WF-1000XM3, they’re a versatile performer that can relay any musical genre you like.
 From Nancy Sinatra’s You Only Live Twice, to Fleetwood Mac’s The Chain or Rage Against the Machine’s Bulls on Parade, they are wonderfully eloquent.

-It’s rather tricky to describe their sound other than I couldn’t imagine how tracks could sound any different.
-Instruments have a natural quality to them – a great sense of fidelity – to the point where it sounds like you’re among the orchestra itself.
+Instruments have a natural timbre and quality to them – a great sense of fidelity – to the point where it sounds like you’re among the orchestra itself.
+Forget spatial sound with Dolby Atmos or Sony’s 360 Reality Audio (supported here too), the WF-1000XM4 immerse on the strength of their presentation.

-They’re energetic when needed, weighty in other regards and subtle when called for.
+They’re energetic when required and subtle when called for.
 The mid-range is excellent, while high frequency notes are sharply rendered and bracingly clear in a track like Gogo Penguin’s Raven.
+Bass is big, taut, punchy, the Sony adept at conveying all types of low frequencies.

-Their character and tone is not dissimilar to the WF-1000XM3, which still stand up.
-But the XM4 eke out more dynamism where the XM3 sound a tad heavy-handed.
+Their character and tone of their sound is not dissimilar to the WF-1000XM3, which still stand up even in 2022; but the XM4 eke out more dynamism where the XM3 sound a tad heavy-handed.
 There’s a surer sense of bass handling, more focus and better organisation.
 I could sum up the difference as crashing cymbals have ‘tsk’ sound on the XM4 rather than the XM3’s ‘tch’.
-It’s a finer, subtler and all round more brilliant performance.
+It’s a finer and subtler performance.

 Should you buy it?

-Because there might be better noise cancellation: Sony say the XM4’s noise cancellation is industry-leading.
-I’m not quite sure whether they’re better than Bose, but it’s certainly an improvement on before and of excellent quality, too.
+Because there are better ANC earbuds I’m not quite sure whether the ANC is better than Bose, but it’s certainly an improvement on before and of excellent quality, too

 You might like…